Gip-Gip/pinv/README.md

 and you can change them to what you wish them to be.
 You can also clear a field and make it "NULL" by simply turning it blank

-Once you've modified the fields desired simply select the modfiy button.
+Once you've modified the fields desired simply select the modify button.

 #### Fill Template Mode
 In this mode you are presented with a dialog which allows you to create a printable